hardscrabble/hardscrabble.github.io/_posts/2014-07-27-smashcut-modules.md

 category: programming
 ---

 I'm making very slow and intermittent progress on [smashcut](http://github.com/maxjacobson/smashcut), my Fountain screenplay parser written in Ruby.
-At this rate I'll have a usable version in a few years or so :smile:.
+At this rate I'll have a usable version in a few years or so 🙂.
 I'm going to talk about it a little bit here and then talk about how a small refactor boosted my Code Climate GPA for the project from 1.9 to 3.56.

 (For those who don't know: [Code Climate][] is a very neat website which analyzes your code and points out improvement areas.
 They [provide free analysis][] to open source projects like smashcut and paid analysis of private projects.
 They also maintain a cool blog about code design and techniques at <http://blog.codeclimate.com/>.)